ThanakornJP/BibleStudy/prophecy.bethel.md

 ---

-# 3. hearing God's voice & learning God's language
+# 3. hearing God's voice & learning God's language {#hearing-god-voice-and-god-language}

 > God is multilingual and He is not limited to speaking in one specific way